More Children with Disabilities?

 By Deborah Jeanne Sergeant

 A study by the Centers for Disease Control and Prevention shows more children today have been identified as having disabilities.
-The figures rose from 16.2% in 2009-2011 to 17.8% in 2015-2017, including ADHD diagnosis, autism spectrum disorder diagnosis and other intellectual disabilities.
+The figures rose from 16.2% in 2009-2011 to 17.8% in 2015-2017, including ADHD, autism spectrum disorder and intellectual disabilities.
 All of these can affect children’s ability to learn.

 While it may appear that the number of children with developmental disabilities is rising, other factors may have skewed the statistics.